openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/12/04

+* Node math-alderaan-c01 still down until further notice

+* 1pm sbatch error resolved, operations normal.

+* 11pm Users unable to submit slurm jobs, error "sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified"

 ### 2022/12/03

-* The filesystem mounts on several nodes were dropped.
-This wa causing problems including users not being able to login, access files, submit jobs, as well as issues with jobs already running.
+* 11pm The filesystem mounts on math-alderaan and several compute nodes were found to be dropped.
+This was causing problems including users not being able to login, access files, submit jobs, as well as issues with jobs already running.
 The filesystems were mounted again.

+* Data center power outage 7pm-9pm

 ### 2022/11/23